 With more than 80 breweries, it’s no wonder that Grand Rapids was voted Best Beer City by USA Today.
 One of the fastest-growing major cities in the Midwest, Grand Rapids, with its dynamic arts scene, which includes the 158-acre Frederik Meijer Gardens and Sculpture Park, and diverse restaurants, buzzes with energy.

 Nature meets art, culture, and wine in scenic Saugatuck, which lies in the middle of the Michigan wine trail and is home to a variety of restaurants and boutiques.
 Located near tranquil beaches, the city has a lake with a sizeable walleye and trout population, the perfect spot for fishing enthusiasts.

 Silver Lake Sand Dunes

-2,000 acres of windswept sand dunes fringe miles of the Lake Michigan shoreline and the 690-acre Silver Lake, providing much inspiration for photographs.
+Be sure to snap photos of the 2,000 acres of windswept sand dunes that form for miles along Lake Michigan’s shoreline and the 690-acre Silver Lake.